 Johnsonburg is a very small borough located in the state of Pennsylvania.
 With a population of 2,318 people and just one neighborhood, Johnsonburg is the 587th largest community in Pennsylvania.
 Johnsonburg has a large stock of pre-World War II architecture, making it one of the older and more historic boroughs in the country.

-Because occupations involving physical labor dominate the local economy, Johnsonburg is generally considered to be a blue-collar town.
-42.86% of the Johnsonburg workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Johnsonburg is a blue-collar town, with 42.86% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Johnsonburg is a borough of sales and office workers, transportation and shipping workers, and professionals.
 There are especially a lot of people living in Johnsonburg who work in sales jobs (10.37%), office and administrative support (9.44%), and community and social services (7.48%).

-In terms of college education, Johnsonburg is nearly on par with the US average for all cities of 21.84%: 18.98% of adults 25 and older in Johnsonburg have a bachelor's degree or advanced degree.
+The education level of Johnsonburg citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+18.98% of adults 25 and older in Johnsonburg have a college degree.

 The per capita income in Johnsonburg in 2022 was $33,151, which is lower middle income relative to Pennsylvania, and middle income relative to the rest of the US.
 This equates to an annual income of $132,604 for a family of four.
 However, Johnsonburg contains both very wealthy and poor people as well.